peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 Status Attestation is a signed object that demonstrates the validity status of a digital credential.
-These attestations are periodically provided to holders, who can present these to Verifiers along with the corresponding digital credentials.
+These attestations are periodically provided to holders, who can present these to verifiers along with the corresponding digital credentials.
-The approach outlined in this document makes the verifiers able to check the non-revocation of a digital credential without requiring to query any third-party entities.
+The approach outlined in this document makes the verifier able to check the non-revocation of a digital credential without requiring to query any third-party entities.

 --- middle